Whether you’re nervous or didn’t score as high as you wanted to on your first attempt, many students wonder if they can take the MCAT more than once

 In order to gain acceptance into medical school, you will want to aim for a minimum score of 510.
 If you take the MCAT and receive a low score or you simply want to see if you can do better, there are some things you can do to bring your score up on your next attempt.

-One of the best ways to prep for the MCAT, whether it’s your first or third attempt, is by taking an MCAT prep course from the likes of Blueprint or Princeton Review .
-You can take a course online or you can see if your school offers an in-person option.
-Online courses are great because you can participate in the class from anywhere – your home, the library, your parent’s house, or a local cafe.
+Online courses are great because you can participate in the class from anywhere – your home, the library, your parent’s house, or a local café.
 Many online prep courses have a teacher that is live in the class so you are able to ask questions and receive immediate feedback without having to wait for an email response.

 In addition to prep courses, you can join a study group or simply study alone or with a friend.
 If you are trying to improve upon your past scores, it is best to make a study schedule that includes extra time for the areas that you have struggled with on past tests.